All Episodes

 Seriously.

-Uh but I liked it.
+But I liked it.

 I liked it a lot.

-I think it was really well done.
+I thought it was really well done.

-And I didn't know this, but it jumped to number one on Amazon's top digital albums, and still number one today.
+And I didn't know this, but it jumped to number one on Amazon's top digital albums and still number one today.

-There's a message for you, Hollywood and and you musical nitwits out there that know nothing about politics.
+There's a message for you, Hollywood and you musical nitwits out there that know nothing about politics.

 Good for her.

-Can you I'll tell you what else?
+Can you, I'll tell you what else?

 Put a link on our website for her.